StewartLynch/CTPicker_SwiftUI/README.md

 @State private var tag: Int = 1
 ````

-##### Step 7 - Enclose exsiting view in a ZStack
+##### Step 6 - Enclose existing view in a ZStack

-The CTPickerVew is a view that will be presented on top of the exsiting view.
+The CTPickerVew is a view that will be presented on top of the existing view.
 To allow this, we need to embed the existing view including the NavigationView, if one exists, within a `ZStack`

 ### ![ZStack](ReadMeImages/ZStack.gif)

-##### Step 8 - Create a CPickerTextView
+##### Step 7 - Create a CPickerTextView

 Create, or, if you already have a TextField in your view, replace it with a CTPickerTextView.
-This view requires that ou pass in a binding to your presesentPicker, and fieldString state variables along with the placeholder text, a binding to the tag @State variable and a tag value for your CTPickerTextView.
+This view requires that you pass in a binding to your presesentPicker, and fieldString state variables along with the placeholder text, a binding to the tag @State variable and a tag value for your CTPickerTextView.
 If you only have one TextField, you can set the selectedTag to 1.

  ````swift
 CTPickerTextView(presentPicker: $presentPicker,